Data Visualization in R – Upgrade your R Skills to become Data Scientist!

 - Also, the statistical transformation uses the data and approximates it by a regression line x,y coordinates.

 It maps the data values into values in the coordinate system of the graphics device.

 We use it to plot the data.

-“ggplo2 is the most widely used data visualisation package of R programming language.”
+“ggplot2 is the most widely used data visualization package of the R programming language.”

-What type of data visualization in R to use for what sort of problem?
-I will tell you things which helps you choose the right type of chart for your specific objectives.
-Also, helps how to implement it in R using ggplot2.
+What type of data visualization in R should be used for what sort of problem?
+I will provide you with tips which will help you to choose the right type of chart for your specific objectives.
+We will also learn to implement data visualization in R using ggplot2.

 - Introduction to ggplot2

 It is a plotting system.
-We use it to build for making professional looking.
+We use it to build professional-looking graphs.
 Also, use plots quickly with minimal code.
-It helps in to take care of many of the complicated details that make plotting difficult.
-Hence, ggplot is very different from base R plotting but also very flexible and powerful.
+It helps to take care of many complicated things that make plotting difficult.
+Hence, ggplot2 is very different from base R plotting but it is also very flexible and powerful.

 It uses data frames as input: